 - Portability – Mobile payments are no problem with a virtual terminal.
 As long as you are able to connect to the Internet, you can process payments.

 - No equipment rental fees – POS systems often require specific hardware to process payments, including a cash register, printer, barcode scanner and credit card readers.
-While this equipment is essential for businesses that need physical checkout stations for customers, virtual terminals can run on any computer that meets system requirements and has Internet connectivity.
+While this credit card reader equipment is essential for businesses that need physical checkout stations for customers, virtual terminals can run on any computer that meets system requirements and has Internet connectivity.

 - Instant reporting – Like other modern POS solutions, virtual terminals offer real-time reporting data.
 Managers can quickly access sales reports that are current up to the last transaction.
 This is very useful to small businesses that need to keep a close eye on sales, pricing, inventory and other important pieces of data.
 You can track this information and share it with other departments in your organization, helping them create better processes that will align with your objectives.